numberisnan/tkinter-youtube-channel-browser/README.md

 - Python v3+ (with tkinter)
 - pip
 - Windows (Recommended)
-- A valid youtube.com API key (save in directory as apkey.key)
+- A valid youtube.com API key (save in directory as apikey.key)

 ## Run